 A WORD ABOUT WATER

 Please DO NOT bring cases of water to camp!
 Please bring 2-3 reusable water bottles.
-Many campers and staff have brought their own water to camp in disposable plastic bottles.
 We want campers drinking more water per day than they could possibly bring to camp with them.
-The water brought on opening day takes up valuable storage or floor space and is a tripping hazard in the bunk.

 Click here to check out our online camp store!
 You can also find the link on our website.
 Through the website, you will be able to buy cool Crane Lake clothing for your child.
 This is completely optional – though your camper would love it!
 (If your camper would like camp swag for the summer, please make sure to order by June 1st to guarantee delivery before camp starts.)
 Just before trip day, your camper will receive a Crane Lake Camp T-shirt, which we will label with their name.